I start with breakfast. Butternut squash cake

 You have to start somewhere.
 A brand new year, now almost 360 blank days to be invented and packed with new exciting experiences, a new house to be filled with memories and laughter, music, dinners, familiar faces and new friends.
-It’s also a new year of work that needs to be shaped, just a few ongoing projects for the moment but I have the crystal clear feeling that this is the way, and I will pursue my dreams in a path made of food, writing and pictures.
+It’s also a new year of work that needs to be shaped.
+There are just a few ongoing projects for the moment, but I have the feeling that this is the right way, and I will pursue my dreams in a path made of food, writing and pictures.

 We have a year ahead, and it will be completely and amazingly new, I’ve never had a stronger feeling.
-I want it to be new and exciting and I will struggle to make it brilliant, and I already know that we will have so much fun.
-The air vibrates at the beginning of the new year, it is full of expectations, we’ll make sure to not disappoint them.
+I want it to be new and exciting and I will work to make it brilliant.
+I already know that we will have so much fun.
+The air vibrates at the beginning of the new year, it is full of expectations, we’ll make sure not to disappoint them.

-It will always be with my pajamas, sitting at the kitchen table and looking outside at the fields in front of the house.
-They are now dressed with the cool colours of winter, but they are already hiding the splendor that will cover them in spring with thin blades of green newborn wheat, and in summer they will explode into sinuous golden waves that will move to the warm wind which comes from the sea.
+It will always be with my pyjamas, sitting at the kitchen table and looking outside at the fields in front of the house.
+They are now dressed with the cool colours of winter, but they are already hiding the splendour that will cover them in spring with thin blades of green newborn wheat.
+Then, in the summer, they will explode into golden waves dancing to the warm wind coming from the sea.

-Wherever you may mix the ingredients, grease a tin, choose the flavours and bake a cake is home, your home, at least for those moments where it grows in the oven and the good smell of butter and sugar lingers in the kitchen.
-This butternut squash cake, made for the first time a few months ago for the October issue of Dolci Tentazioni, just reminds me the good smell of home, of a welcoming kitchen, of a quiet breakfast at the kitchen table.
+Wherever you may stir up the ingredients, or grease a cake pan, choose the flavours and bake a cake, that is home, your home, at least for those moments when the cake bakes in the oven and the good smell of butter and sugar lingers in the kitchen.
+This butternut squash cake, made for the first time a few months ago for the October issue of Dolci Tentazioni, just reminds me of the good smell of home, of a welcoming kitchen, of a quiet breakfast at the kitchen table.

-Since then I baked the cake several times, fascinated by the moist texture given by the butternut squash pureed with yogurt.
-Just like a carrot cake, it conceals a good deal of vegetables and stays fresh for a few days, making it the perfect breakfast cake.
+Since then, I baked the cake several times, fascinated by the moist texture given by the butternut squash pureed with yoghurt.
+Just like a carrot cake, it stays fresh for days, making it the perfect breakfast cake.
 The butternut squash is warmed by a teaspoon of grated nutmeg, a spice that goes perfectly with a cup of milk or black tea.

 - 350 g butternut squash